Coldplay: 2005–2007: X&Y

 Two other singles were released that year: "Fix You" in September and "Talk" in December.
 Critical reaction to X&Y was mostly positive, though slightly less enthusiastic than that of its predecessor.
-The New York Times critic Jon Pareles infamously described Coldplay as "the most insufferable band of the decade", whereas NME awarded the album 9/10, calling it "confident, bold, ambitious, bunged with singles and impossible to contain ...
+The New York Times critic Jon Pareles described Coldplay as "the most insufferable band of the decade", whereas NME awarded the album 9/10, calling it "confident, bold, ambitious, bunged with singles and impossible to contain ...
 X&Y doesn't reinvent the wheel but it does reinforce Coldplay as the band of their time."
 Comparisons to U2 became commonplace.
 Martin said the critical review of the album by the New York Times made him feel liberated as he "agreed with a lot of the points", adding that "in a way, it was liberating to see that someone else realised that also".

 From June 2005 to March 2007, Coldplay went on their Twisted Logic Tour, which included festival dates like Coachella, Isle of Wight Festival, Glastonbury and the Austin City Limits Music Festival.
 In July 2005, the band appeared at Live 8 in Hyde Park, where they played a rendition of the Verve's "Bitter Sweet Symphony" with Richard Ashcroft on vocals.
 On 28 August, Coldplay performed "Speed of Sound" at the 2005 MTV Video Music Awards in Miami.
 In September, Coldplay recorded a new version of "How You See the World" with reworked lyrics for War Child's Help!: A Day in the Life charity album.
 In February 2006, Coldplay earned Best Album and Best Single honours at the Brit Awards.
 Three more singles were released during 2006 and 2007, "The Hardest Part", "What If" and "White Shadows".